vegardlarsen/Mat/README.md

 * **Security** Currently the service is completely open, meaning all images are available to anyone.
 * **Configurability** Configure things like time per image, ordering, and so on.
 * **Remote control** Let you skip an image, pause on an image, and so on.
+* **Updating sources** E.g. things like the Flickr RSS feed above.
+Should trigger an update when the end of the media list is reached.

 [wikipedia]: http://en.wikipedia.org/wiki/Mat_(picture_framing)